 Inpatient Services: Inpatient Admission Criteria

-An individual admitted to a Lindner Center of HOPE patient care unit (not including Sibcy House and the Adolescent Diagnostic and Treatment Program) will have a principal diagnosis of a psychiatric disorder, excluding sex offender, criminal court, end-stage dementia, developmental disability, or sole substance abuse disorder.
+An individual admitted to a Lindner Center of HOPE patient care unit (not including Sibcy House and Williams House) will have a principal diagnosis of a psychiatric disorder, excluding sex offender, criminal court, end-stage dementia, developmental disability, or sole substance abuse disorder.
 In addition, patients will meet at least one of the following criteria:

 - Demonstrates a danger to self, others or property.